cyliong/list-cross-platform/README.md

 - Repository pattern
 - Asynchronous programming with `Future`, `Stream`, `async` and `await`
 - Migration to null safety
+- Simplify collection creation using spread operator and collection if

 ## Features
 - Display a list of items (`StreamBuilder`, `ListView`, `ListTile`)